qyang-nj/llios/macho_parser/docs/LC_dylib.md

 ### Install name
 An install name is actually a filepath embedded in a dynamic library.
 It tells the dynamic linker (`dyld`) where that library can be found at runtime.
 To specify the install name, we can pass `-install_name <path>` to the static linker (`ld`) at build time.
 For an existing library, we can use `install_name_tool` to change it.

-The install name is a property of the dylib itself, so all the binaries linked against the same dylib contain the same search path.
+**The install name is a property of the dylib itself**, so all the binaries linked against the same dylib contain the same search path.
 For example, `libswiftCore.dylib` has an install name "/usr/lib/swift/libswiftCore.dylib".
 When a binary links against `libswiftCore.dylib`, the linker will add `LC_LOAD_DYLIB` command, whose the content is "/usr/lib/swift/libswiftCore.dylib", to the binary.
 At runtime, the dynamic linker will look for `libswiftCore.dylib` at "/usr/lib/swift/".

 The absolute path works for pre-installed system dylibs, but does not for a 3rd party one.
 They Mach-O way to work around this is to use some magic tokens.
 * `@executable_path`: a placeholder for the executable path.